 6. What charges are eligible for misdemeanor DEJ?

-Only certain offenses are eligible for misdemeanor deferred entry of judgment.
+Only certain offenses are eligible for misdemeanor deferred entry of judgment programs.
 They are listed in California Penal Code 1000.

 All of them are misdemeanor offenses.
-None of them have an element of violence in them.
-Many are minor drug possession offenses.
+None of them have an element of violence or domestic violence in them.
+Many are minor drug possession offenses under the Health and Safety Code.
+The defendant may have to complete a drug treatment program.

 7. Who is eligible to defer a misdemeanor case?